 8. Teacher Table

 At this station, students work in small groups with me to practice reading, writing and phonics strategies.
-Below these students are learning to touch underneath the words as they read.
-They're using "reading phones" that allow them to hear their own voice while others are reading out loud next to them.
+Below, the students are learning to stretch out the sounds in words as they read and write.

-Not pictured are two more stations, Word Work and Read to Self.
+Not pictured are two more stations that I haven't added yet, Word Work and Read to Self.
 This time is a lot of fun to watch and participate in - if you'd ever like to come for a visit during this time, let me know!